Residual Corrective Diffusion Modeling for Km-scale Atmospheric Downscaling: Methods

 Conversely, the backward diffusion process operates by initially sampling noise, represented as \({\bf x}_0\), from the distribution \(\mathcal{N}(0, \sigma_{\max}^2 \bf{I})\).
 The process then focuses on the denoising of this image into a series, \({\bf x}_i\), that is characterized by a descending order of noise levels: \(\sigma_0=\sigma_{\max} > \sigma_1 > \ldots > \sigma_N=0\).
 Each noise level corresponds to a specific distribution of the form \({\bf x}_i \sim p_{{\rm data}}({\bf x}_i;\sigma_i)\).
 The terminal image of the backward process, \({\bf x}_N\), is expected to approach the original data distribution.

-\textbf{SDE formulation}.
+\textbf{formulation of the underlying stochastic differential equations}.
 To present the forward and backward processes rigorously, they can be captured via stochastic differential equations (SDEs).
 Such SDEs ensure that the sample, \(\bf x\), aligns with the designated data distribution, \(p\), over its progression through time \cite{song2021scorebased, karras2022elucidating}.
-A numerical SDE solver can be used here, where a critical component is the noise schedule, \(\sigma(t)\), which prescribes the noise level at a specific time, \(t\).
+A numerical SDE solver can be used here, where a critical component is the noise schedule, \(\sigma(t)\), which prescribes the noise level at a specific diffusion-time, \(t\).
+Here 'diffusion time' is a virtual variable used for denoting denoising steps and has roots in differential equations that are derived from Langevin dynamics.
+To avoid confusion with the time of day, we use diffusion time to denote this variable.
 A typical noise scheduler is \(\sigma(t) \propto \sqrt{t}\).
 Based on \cite{karras2022elucidating}, the forward SDE is given as

 while the backward SDE is